-He has served as the Family Business Association of Vancouver Island’s Board president and chaired its governance committee and is a member of the Strata Initiatives Task Force at the Victoria Real Estate Board.
-He’s also been appointed to the Real Estate Council of British Columbia’s Strata Management Advisory Group.
+He’s served as the Family Business Association of Vancouver Island’s Board president, chaired that association’s governance committee, and is a member of the Strata Initiatives Task Force at the Victoria Real Estate Board.
+He was also appointed to the Real Estate Council of British Columbia’s Strata Management Advisory Group, which is currently inactive.

 Bob was appointed Chief Executive Officer and President of Beacon Community Services in August 2014.
 He had previously served as Beacon’s Vice President of Finance.

 A Chartered Accountant, Bob holds a degree in Business Administration from the University of Regina.
 He completed his Chartered Accountant articling with Deloitte, one of Canada’s leading tax, audit, and financial services firms.